-The proposed code change would modify Nonresidential Appendix 7 by adding a test procedure for duct leakage testing for systems that do not meet the criteria to be tested for duct leakage under the criteria in Section 140.4(I)1.
-Section 140.4(I) only applies to systems that meet a very particular criteria: under 5,000 ft2 of conditioned space, single-zone, constant volume systems, with at least 25 percent of ductwork in unconditioned space.
-The CMC applies to all systems.
+The proposed code change would modify Nonresidential Appendix 7 by adding a test procedure for duct leakage testing for systems exempt from 140.4(I)1 but covered by the CMC testing requirements.
 While the CMC has testing requirements already, the added specificity in Title 24, Part 6 is needed so testing is consistent from project to project and the proper compliance forms are filled out.
-At the time this Final CASE Report was posted for public review, it was uncertain if the proposed clarifications to the duct leakage testing requirements would appear in Nonresidential Appendix 7 to Title 24, Part 6 or as revisions to the language in the CMC.
+At the time this Draft CASE Report was posted for public review, it was uncertain if the proposed clarifications to the duct leakage testing requirements would appear in Nonresidential Appendix 7 to Title 24, Part 6 or as revisions to the language in the CMC.
 The proposed changes to Title 24, Part 6 presented in this report can be modified to provide the same clarifications within the CMC.

-The Statewide CASE Team is proposing that qualified technicians who are also certified as Testing, Adjusting, and Balancing Technicians (by AABC, NEBB, or TABB) or as Duct Air Leakage Technicians by the International Certification Board (ICB) perform the testing.
+The Statewide CASE Team is proposing that Acceptance Test Technicians (ATTs) who are also certified as Testing, Adjusting, and Balancing Technicians (by AABC, NEBB, or

+TABB) or as Duct Air Leakage Technicians by the International Certification Board (ICB) perform the testing.

-Finally, the proposed code change would add a new Nonresidential Appendix 9- Fan Power Budget which includes a table on altitude adjustment.
+Finally, the proposed code change would add a Nonresidential Appendix 9, as much of the "approach 2" option for determining compliance with the fan power budget is proposed to be located there, as it is a longer method which would likely only be used for more complex fan systems.
 See Section 7.3 of this report for the detailed proposed revisions to the text of the Nonresidential Appendices.